Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

 - Not-So-Harmless Villain: He could be seen as this.
 He did build the Super-Adaptoid after all, and he almost killed the Avengers with it.
 That's gotta count for something.

-- Not Me This Time: Robots from Hammer Industries attacked the Avengers, and Tony later confronted Hammer who was inside a giant suit of armor controlling the robots.
-Tony thought he fell for a Wounded Gazelle Gambit from Hammer, but it turns out he had no idea what is going on and why his technology went haywire.
+- Not Me This Time: Robots from Hammer Industries attacked the Avengers, and Iron Man later confronted Hammer who was inside a giant suit of armor controlling the robots.
+Iron Man thought he fell for a Wounded Gazelle Gambit from Hammer, but it turns out he had no idea what is going on and why his technology went haywire.

-- Smug Snake: He's got an ego bigger then Tony's and he does have some skill with designing weapons, but he's far from Tony's league.
+- Smug Snake: He's got an ego bigger then Iron Man's and he does have some skill with designing weapons, but he's far from Iron Man's league.

-- Wounded Gazelle Gambit: Iron Man thought Hammer pulled this on him when he pleaded him for help inside a big suit armor, only to seemingly sucker-punch him afterwards.
-However it's subverted, because Hammer wasn't in control of the suit—Ultron hijacked his tech.
+- Wounded Gazelle Gambit: Iron Man thought Hammer pulled this when he pleaded Iron Man for help inside a big suit armor, only to seemingly sucker-punch afterwards.
+But it's subverted, because Hammer wasn't in control of his suit—Ultron hijacked his tech.

 Intergalactic media mogul and fight promoter.
 He kidnaps the Hulk to fight in his gladiatorial television show.